Mandip1738/pizza-sales/README.md

 Hello Everyone,
-» I'm excited to share my recent SQL project titled ''PIZZA SALES ANALYSIS''.

-➡️ 𝐏𝐫𝐨𝐣𝐞𝐜𝐭 𝐃𝐞𝐬𝐜𝐫𝐢𝐩𝐭𝐢𝐨𝐧 :

-✤ This project uses SQL to analyze the dataset of an PIZZA SALES.
+I am excited to announce my recent SQL project called "Pizza Sales Analysis".
+This project uses SQL to analyze the dataset of pizza sales.

-➡️ 𝐓𝐚𝐛𝐥𝐞𝐬 𝐔𝐬𝐞𝐝 :
+The following tables were used in this project:

-order_details
+- order_details
-orders
+- orders
-pizza_types
+- pizza_types
-pizzas
+- pizzas

-➡️𝐐𝐮𝐞𝐫𝐢𝐞𝐬 𝐨𝐟 𝐭𝐡𝐞 𝐩𝐫𝐨𝐣𝐞𝐜𝐭 :
+The project aims to answer the following questions:

-Q1.
-Retrieve the total number of orders placed.
+1. Retrieve the total number of orders placed.
-Q2.
-Calculate the total revenue generated from pizza sales.
+2. Calculate the total revenue generated from pizza sales.
-Q3.
-Identify the highest-priced pizza.
+3. Identify the highest-priced pizza.
-Q4.
-Identify the most common pizza size ordered.
+4. Identify the most common pizza size ordered.
-Q5.
-List the top 5 most ordered pizza types along with their quantities.
+5. List the top 5 most ordered pizza types along with their quantities.

-Intermediate:
+Intermediate level questions:

-Q6.
-Join the necessary tables to find the total quantity of each pizza category ordered.
+6. Join the necessary tables to find the total quantity of each pizza category ordered.
-Q7.
-Determine the distribution of orders by hour of the day.
+7. Determine the distribution of orders by hour of the day.
-Q8.
-Join relevant tables to find the category-wise distribution of pizzas.
+8. Join relevant tables to find the category-wise distribution of pizzas.
-Q9.
-Group the orders by date and calculate the average number of pizzas ordered per day.
+9. Group the orders by date and calculate the average number of pizzas ordered per day.
-Q10.
-Determine the top 3 most ordered pizza types based on revenue.
+10. Determine the top 3 most ordered pizza types based on revenue.

-Advanced:
+Advanced level questions:

-Q11.
-Calculate the percentage contribution of each pizza type to total revenue.
+11. Calculate the percentage contribution of each pizza type to total revenue.
-Q12.
-Analyze the cumulative revenue generated over time.
+12. Analyze the cumulative revenue generated over time.

+Thank you!